CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/Router-Policy-Set-and-Unset-Commands.md

 ## nv set router policy community-list \<list-id\> rule \<rule-id\> action

-Sets the action you want to take when you meet the match criteria; permit or deny.
+Sets the action you want to take when you meet the match criteria.
+You can set `permit` or `deny`.

 ### Command Syntax